How Pros Use Wallets for Context

 It turns wallets into a filter, not a trigger.

-Professionals do not outsource thinking to wallets.
+Professionals don't outsource thinking to wallets.
 They use wallets to sharpen it.

 When wallet behavior supports your thesis, confidence increases.
 When it contradicts it, you reassess.